yohanjhaveri/gre-essay-practice/README.md

 - Write a response to a manually or randomly selected issue or argument prompt
 - A 30 minute countdown timer which auto-submits your response when the time runs out
 - A simple text field to write the response without any formatting options (just like the GRE software)
+- Receive essay score as well as feedback for the submitted response
 - Review all previously submitted responses
 - Option to retry or delete previously submitted responses
 - Option to download previously submitted responses as a PDF file